spinnylights/vulkan-notes/vulkan_notes.md

 ## Pipelines

-As we said earlier, Vulkan pipelines represent a set of operations for the GPU to perform, and they come in three flavors.
+Vulkan pipelines represent a set of operations for the GPU to perform.
+They come in three variants: _graphics_, _compute_, and _ray tracing_.
 They are where you attach your shaders, and where you configure the interactions between shader invocations.

+From a certain perspective, the pipeline is the "heart" of Vulkan.
+The rest of the API could be viewed as setup, teardown, input, and output handling around the pipelines, which is where the "actual work" takes place.
+There are obviously other ways of looking at Vulkan too, but if you're trying to figure out how to do something concrete with Vulkan and feeling a bit overwhelmed by the size of the API, meditating on pipelines for a while can help bring everything into focus.

 ### Graphics pipeline